rossdavidson1/Parkour/README.md

-This is my Repository for my game Gem Jum by Ross Davidson.
+This is my Repository for my game Gem Jump by Ross Davidson.

 All scripts are in Assets > Scripts.